-This is Radio Shack's Realistic TRC-451.
-Cosmetically, it is identical to the earlier TRC-450.
+This is Radio Shack's Realistic TRC-451, deluxe AM/SSB mobile radio, circa 1981.
+Cosmetically, it is identical to the earlier, 1980 vintage TRC-450.
 However, it uses a much less frequency modification-friendly chassis.
-Instead of the Uniden MB-8719 PLL chassis, it uses the upd-2824 PLL chassis, identical to the Cobra 146.
-Features include the standard fare of Volume, Squelch, R.F.
-Gain, a receive-only Clarifier, and Mode selection with indicators.
-Also included are a PA/Monitor function, and external speaker selector switches, as well as an S/R.F.
-Meter, display dimmer control, and a modulation indicator.
+Instead of the 450's Uniden MB-8719 PLL chassis, it uses the upD2824 PLL chassis, identical to the Cobra 146.
+User features include the standard fare of Volume, Squelch, R.F.
+Gain (with NB selection), a receive-only Clarifier, a Mode selection with indicators, and a display DIMmer control.
+Also included are a PA/Monitor function, and internal/external speaker selector switches, as well as an S/R.F.
+Meter, and a modulation indicator.

-This radio was obtained as the product of another horse trade, and sees daily use as the local area activity monitor and source for the Streaming audio server.
-On a scale of 1 to 10, I give it about a 6, as it is really a good performing radio, even though it's not to best choice for someone looking for a radio with a lot of frequency capability.
+This radio was obtained as the product of another horse trade, and, for a time, saw daily use as the local area activity monitor and source for the Streaming audio server.
+It was also my "Daily Driver" radio for a goodwhile.
+On a scale of 1 to 10, I give it about a 6.5, as it is really a good performing radio, even though it's not to best choice for someone looking for a radio with a lot of frequency capability.